MEET THE CREW

 An is originally from Amsterdam, Netherlands, and lives in Saint Augustine, Florida.

-A Board Certified Clinical Sexologist, an RN, a healthcare consultant, and a Board Certified Transgender Care Professional, He works in photojournalism, photography, and film and serves as a consultant to the Delores Barr Weaver Policy Center and the Student well-being committee at the University of North Florida.
+A Board Certified Clinical Sexologist, an RN, a healthcare consultant, and a Board Certified Transgender Care Professional, He works as an educator and teaches at The International Transgender Certification Association in Miami Shores, Florida and at the International Institute of Clinical Sexology.

 He earned his Ph.D. at the International Institute of Sexology in Miami, Florida.

-This project is very close to An's heart as An identifies as male and expresses queer.
+The Message for Parents project is very close to An's heart as An identifies as male and expresses queer.

 A W a y t o I n v e s t i n